 Day 3: South shore adventure

-Today you travel down the south coast to Vík.
-You could see the impressive Skógafoss waterfall up close, and even walk behind Iceland’s stunning Seljalandsfoss waterfall (although be sure to wear your waterproofs!).
+Today, you travel down the South Coast to Vík.
+You could see the impressive Skógafoss Waterfall up close, and even walk behind Iceland’s stunning Seljalandsfoss Waterfall.
+(Although be sure to wear your waterproofs!).

 Days 4–5: Exploring Reykjavík and departure

-In a special vehicle designed for driving on ice, visit man-made ice tunnels inside the Langjökull glacier.
+In a special vehicle designed for driving on ice, visit man-made ice tunnels inside the Langjökull Glacier.
 Discover the bright blue icy tunnels and see the wonders of the glacier.

 Also included on this day trip is a visit to Europe’s most active and powerful geothermal spring, Deildartunguhver.
-Plus you’ll get to see not one, but two waterfalls: Hraunfossar and Barnafoss.
+Plus, you’ll get to see not one, but two waterfalls: Hraunfossar and Barnafoss.

 - To experience more guided excursions on your vacation, pick one of these small group tours of Iceland.

-3. Gems of Iceland 5-day private tour
+Option 3.
+Gems of Iceland 5-day private tour

 - Discover more private tours of Iceland to find your ideal match.